PhD in Applied Economics

 In exceptional cases (research stays or work camps), and with a previous report from the thesis supervisor and from the academic tutor, the Academic Committee of the PhD programme may authorise substitute the oral and face-to-face presentation of the annual review by another format.

 In accordance with current PhD regulations, the positive evaluation during the review is an essential requirement for continuing on the programme and registering for the following year.
 Failure to present an annual review with no justification will lead to the PhD candidates definitive withdrawal from the programme.
-If the annual review is negative the candidate may re-register for the same review within the registration calendar, make a new research plan and present for a new review after six months.
+If the annual review is negative the candidate may re-register for the same review within the registration calendar, make a new research plan and present for a new review in a maximum period of six months.
 However, if the new review is negative the candidate must withdraw from the PhD programme.

 Need more information?
 Contact the programme manager filling in this form: *Required fields